 The USNS Comet

-Modern auto transport
+Modern-day auto transport

 Airfreight, however, is quite expensive for most people.
-If you are wondering about auto transport costs, you can always call us or request a quote online.
-Railway transportation is still used to transport automobiles, but compared to other modes of transportation, it is not very popular.
+If you are wondering about auto transport costs, you can always call us or request a car shipping quote online.
+Railway transportation is still used to transport automobiles, but compared to other modes of transportation it is not very popular.